danReynolds/loon/README.md

 }
 ```

-Now instead of storing all birds in the `birds.json` file, they will be distributed across multiple files based on the value of `bird.family`.
+Now instead of storing all users in the `users.json` file, they will be distributed across multiple files based on the user's age.
 The key is recalculated
-whenever a document's data changes and if its associated key is updated, then the document is moved from its previous file to the new one.
+whenever a document's data changes and if its associated key is updated, then the document is moved from its previous file to its updated location.

 ## 🎨 Custom persistence